PAGURI: a user experience study of creative interaction with text-to-music models: Background

+Several interfaces have been proposed to improve interaction between generative models and users~\cite{bougueng2022calliope,simon2008mysong,huang2019human,louie2020novice,rau2022visualization,zhang2021cosmic,Zhou2020generative,zhou2021interactive,yakura2023iteratta} and AI-assisted music composition~\cite{rau2025maico}, alongside creative supporting tools designed to enhance collaborative creativity~\cite{chung2021intersection,frich2019mapping,kamath2024sound}.
+With the growing popularity of generative applications, researchers have increasingly explored these developments by leveraging recent advances in human–AI co-creativity, proposing design principles for generative AI interfaces~\cite{weisz2023toward}.

-In the audio/music domain, previous research has explored the perception of AI-generated music~\citep{chu2022empirical} and the opportunities and challenges of AI for music creation from a human perception~\citep{newman2023human}.
-Several interfaces have been proposed to enable the interaction between users and generative models~\citep{simon2008mysong, huang2019human,louie2020novice, rau2022visualization, zhang2021cosmic,Zhou2020generative,zhou2021interactive,yakura2023iteratta}.
-Among these, the work closest to the one proposed in this paper is IteraTTA~\citep{yakura2023iteratta}, an interface for TTM generation enabling iterative exploration of prompts and audio priors.
-Differently from PAGURI, IteraTTA did not contain the possibility of personalizing the model using audio samples of choice.
+Among the proposed studies, the closest work to the one proposed in this paper is IteraTTA~\cite{yakura2023iteratta}, an interface for TTM generation enabling the iterative exploration of prompts and audio priors.
+Different from PAGURI, IteraTTA did not contain the possibility of personalizing the model using audio samples of choice.
 Moreover, our goals and design strategy are different.
-In IterATTA the objective was mainly to design an interface for supporting novice users, analyzing user behavior ex-post.
-In our study, instead, the simple PAGURI interface was designed to study how music practitioners interacted with these models.
-For this reason, the whole user experience test was conducted live with a more structured interview procedure based on questionnaires.
+The objective of IteraTTA was mainly to design an interface for supporting novice users, analyzing user behavior ex-post.
+In our study, the simple PAGURI interface was designed to study how music practitioners interacted with these models.
+For this reason, the whole user experience test was conducted live using semi-structured interviews, containing both closed and open-ended questions~\cite{kamath2024sound,hashim2023music,sarmento2024between,tchemeube2023evaluating}.

-\section{Study design and Method}
+\section{Study Design and Method}

-In this section, we are going to present the study design and the methodology proposed.
-In section \ref{subsec:interface} we introduce the PAGURI interface, while Section \ref{subsec:procedure} presents the procedure followed to conduct the interactive experiment.
+This section presents the study design and the methodology proposed.
+Section \ref{subsec:reasons} briefly introduced the model and personalization technique selected for this study; in Section \ref{subsec:interface}, we introduce the PAGURI interface, while Section \ref{subsec:procedure} presents the procedure followed to conduct the interactive experiment.